|Car Parks||Price 1 hour||Price 1 day|

-Reaching Florence by car can be easy if you’re coming from the A11 motorway, but the situation gets complicated as soon as you arrive in the city and try to get close to the center.
-The whole historic center of Florence is affected by a vast Limited Traffic Zone (ZTL), which prohibits unauthorized vehicles from driving in the center in order to reduce traffic and emissions.
+If you are still planning to come to Florence by car, it would be good to know how to get there!
+Reaching Florence by car is easy if you’re coming from the A11 motorway, but the situation gets complicated as soon as you arrive in the city and try to get close to the center.
+The whole historic centre of Florence is affected by a vast Limited Traffic Zone (ZTL), which prohibits unauthorised vehicles from driving in the center in order to reduce traffic and emissions.
 If you look on a map, the whole area within the “ring roads” is ZTL territory (plus the entire Oltrarno area)!
 Be sure to read up on the restrictions in these areas before your trip to Florence to avoid any fines.

 In addition to the ZTL, there are also pedestrian areas and streets you have to watch out for.
 And frankly, the city’s layout in general makes things rather complicated…